Associate Professor Jennifer Frost

 I am committed to the scholarship of teaching and learning, which began with a scholarly article based on active learning strategies I developed in the classroom while teaching in the United States: J. Frost, “Integrating Women and Active Learning into the U.S. History Survey,” The History Teacher 33 (May 2000), pp 321-328.

 With the help of a Teaching Improvement Grant in 2008, I conducted research on student assessment in History 208/308 on assessing student outcomes in history at the tertiary level.
 I have published three articles from this research, most recently: Frost, J. “Using ‘Master Narratives’ to Teach History: The Case of the Civil Rights Movement,” The History Teacher 45, 437-446, 2012.
-As part of my commitment to teaching, I co-coordinate the Graduate Diploma in Teaching (Secondary) - History and sit on the Executive Committee of the Auckland History Teachers’ Association.
+As part of my commitment to teaching, I co-coordinate the Graduate Diploma in Teaching (Secondary) - History.

 HISTORY 108 Rise and Fall of the USA